Quick Commerce: An Essential Guide for 2022

 Because q-commerce is associated with a smaller selection of products, retailers can also use this opportunity to drive sales for their most profitable lines.

 It’s also worth noting that convenience often appeals to wealthier demographics.
-For example, time-strapped professionals and business leaders tend to value convenience more than discounts.
+For example, time-strapped professionals and business leaders who tend to value convenience more than discounts.

 3. Providing the ultimate customer experience